Recently, a friend asked me to write an article about how to best care for aging parents.

 Checking on their health and the conditions of their living area is important, but so is spending time with them.

-Repeating stories, getting mad, or frustrated with you, sounding angry at you, spilling food is not as important.
+Repeating stories, getting mad, or frustrated with you, sounding angry at you, and spilling food are not as important.
 Don’t say, “You’ve already told me that.”
 Never forget that they are your parents.
 You want to respect them.

 Plan on making every visit enjoyable for them whether it is for you or not.